grittygrease/draft-sullivan-tls-signed-ech-updates/draft-sullivan-tls-signed-ech-updates.md

 The ECHConfig updates themselves are delivered within encrypted TLS messages (HelloRetryRequest or EncryptedExtensions), preventing passive observers from learning about configuration changes.
 The mechanism ensures that even during retry scenarios, the client's intended server name is never exposed in cleartext.

 A potential privacy consideration is that failed ECH attempts followed by successful retries create a distinctive connection pattern.
 However, this pattern only reveals that ECH was used with a particular public name, not the intended destination behind that name.

-The use of DNSSEC authentication may trigger additional DNS queries for validation, but these queries reveal no more information than the initial ECH configuration fetch.
-Clients using validating resolvers avoid additional on-wire queries entirely.

 This specification introduces no new tracking mechanisms or identifiers beyond those already present in TLS and DNS.